Descendants of Ibn Saud: Fahda bint Asi bin Shuraim Al Shammari

-She was formerly the wife of Saud bin Abdulaziz Al Rashid, by whom she has at least two sons.
+She was the widow of Saud bin Abdulaziz Al Rashid, tenth Emir of the Rashidi Emirate which was overthrown by Ibn Saud.
+By her former husband, Fahda was the mother of at least two sons.
 She bore three children to Ibn Saud, and died when the eldest among them, the future king Abdullah, was only six years old.
 Her children with Ibn Saud were: